Italian name: Origins

-Nicknames, referring to physical attributes or mannerism, also gave rise to some family names, e.g., Rossi (from rosso "redhead") and Mancini ("left-handed").
+Nicknames, referring to physical attributes or mannerism, also gave rise to some family names, e.g., Rossi ("redhead") and Mancini ("left-handed").

 Another common category is surnames given to abandoned children and foundlings: Casadei ("house of God"), Colombo ("dove"), Di Dio ("of God"), Esposito ("exposed"), Innocenti ("innocent"), Proietti ("cast away"), Sperandio ("hope in God"), Trovati ("found"), Venturini (related to "venture").
 Umberto Eco and Franco Zeffirelli's surnames also are foundling names.

-A few family names are still in the original Latin, like De Amicis and De Laurentiis, reflecting that the family name has been preserved from Medieval Latin sources as a part of their business or household documentation or church records.
+A few family names are still in the original Latin, like De Amicis and Ferraris, reflecting that the family name has been preserved from Medieval Latin sources as a part of their business or household documentation or church records.

 Second surnames

 In some areas of Italy, individuals and their descendants may have taken a second surname, attached to the first by the word detto, vulgo, or dit (all meaning “called” or “known as”).
 This practice was mostly used to distinguish between different branches of the same family, especially when the families remained in the same town for generations.

 Occasionally, a very similar name to the one already used by the family was adopted in order to better parallel local naming styles.
 For example, when they settled and founded their firm in France, the Mellerio family of jewellers, from Valle Vigezzo, modified their name to Mellerio dits Meller.

 Some families with such names eventually drop the first part or even in rare cases the second, as with the Mellerio family (the expanded form of whose name now survives only in the name of their company).